Brisppy/twitch-archiver/README.md

                     │
                     └─ .lock.xxxxxxx

-### config.ini
+#### Authentication Token Storage

-Authentication tokens are stored in this format:
+Authentication tokens are stored in this file, the contents will be empty unless you supply the script with the relevant arguments (client id or secret) which will then be saved to this file.
+Here's what an empty file will look like:
 ```
 [settings]
 client_id =